Code-Institute-Submissions/-MSierag-It-sil-heve/README.md

 1. [Bootstrap 5:](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Domine', 'Raleway' and 'Fira Sans' fonts into the style.css file which are used throughout the project.
+    - Google fonts was used to import the 'Raleway' font into the style.css file which is used throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used to add the social media icons to the footer.
+    - Font Awesome was used to add the icons to the navigation and modal buttons used throughout the project.
 1. [jQuery:](https://jquery.com/)
     - jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
 1. [Git](https://git-scm.com/)